Native American and Indigenous Studies at UT

-The Native American and Indigenous Studies (NAIS) program at the University of Texas at Austin has a global, comparative focus with a particular strength in the Americas.
-NAIS fosters and supports teaching and intellectual engagements around the languages, cultures, knowledges, histories, and current political struggles of indigenous peoples.
-We are particularly concerned with scholarship and intellectual exchange that contributes to the economic, social, and political advancement of indigenous peoples.
-We also contribute to efforts to build a diverse campus by actively working on recruitment of indigenous students and faculty.
+The Program in Native American and Indigenous Studies (NAIS) at The University of Texas at Austin has a global, comparative focus with a particular strength in the Americas.
+As an intellectual, interdisciplinary field, NAIS fosters and supports teaching and research on the languages, cultures, knowledges, and histories of Native American and/or Indigenous tribes, peoples, societies, and communities.
+We are also committed to cultivating and developing good relations with all the American Indian and Indigenous tribes and communities in Texas and beyond.

 NAIS offers both an Undergraduate Certificate and a Graduate Portfolio program.
 We run an exciting speakers series that provides students, faculty and community members the opportunity to learn from and connect with indigenous intellectuals from around the world.
 We also provide summer research fellowships for undergraduate and graduate students.

-We are located in Room 2.106 on the second floor of the College of Liberal Arts Building (CLA).
-Please refer to our map.
+We are located in Room 4.110 on the fourth floor of WCP.

 NAIS is pleased to announce the Race, Indigeneity & Migration Major as part of a collaboration with GRIDS.
 Find out more here!